Kanjhawala accident case: Court grants bail to man accused of shielding accused | Law-Order

 Metropolitan Magistrate Sanya Dalal granted the relief to Khanna, who had surrendered on Friday, after observing that the charges against him were bailable.

-The judge noted that according to the Investigating Officer (IO), Khanna had in his statement to the police said that accused Deepak was driving the vehicle.
+The judge noted that according to the investigating officer, Khanna had in his statement to the police said that accused Deepak was driving the vehicle.
 However, according to the investigation conducted so far, it has been found that accused Amit was driving.

+In another development, police sources said that the friend of the accident victim was earlier arrested in a drug smuggling case in Uttar Pradesh and is currently out on bail.
+She was arrested along with two other men on December 6, 2020, at the Agra railway station for allegedly carrying ganja on a train, they said.

 The court asked the accused to join the investigation as and when required by the IO, attend the trial and not tamper with evidence.